Ganesh Chaturthi in Maharashtra(Last Updated 28 Jan, 2023)

 Ganesh Chaturthi is an important Hindu festival celebrated in various parts of India.
-The festival is an integral part of the cultural and tradition in India.
-Worshipping the Lord Ganesha involves performing a number of rituals and customs.
-Large number of tourists visit places like Karnataka, Maharashtra and Rajasthan.
-This festival is mainly celebrated among the business community.
+The festival is an integral part of the culture and tradition of India.
+Worshipping the Lord Ganesha involves performing several rituals and customs.
+This festival is mainly celebrated in Maharashtra.

-The festival commences with the installation of crafted statues.
-The statues may be installed in podiums as well as homes.
-One of rituals of this festival includes not looking at the moon on the first day of the festival.
-According to the religious belief, this is done as the moon laughed at Lord Ganesha when he fell from his rat.
-The last day of the festival is marked with a number of long processions through the streets.
-The processions are accompanied with singing and dancing.
-The procession ultimately leads to immersion of these statues.
+The festival commences with the installation of Ganesha statues.
+The statues may be installed on podiums as well as homes.
+One of the rituals of this festival includes not looking at the moon on the first day of the festival.
+According to religious belief, this is done as the moon laughed at Lord Ganesha when he fell from his rat.
+Many long processions mark the festival's last day through the streets.
+The processions are accompanied by singing and dancing.
+The procession ultimately leads to the immersion of these statues.

 The celebration began under the rule of the Maratha king, Chhatrapati Shivaji, and expanded among the Peshwas, who revered Lord Ganesha as their deity.
 However, the Ganesh Chaturti was no longer significant after the Marathas lost control until Bhausaheb Laxman Javale went to the Maratha-ruled city of Gwalior and revived the festival as a local celebration.
 Lord Ganesha is the subject of the festival commemorating his birth as the son of Lord Shiva and Goddess Parvati.

 The festival is celebrated for ten days, once a year, between the months of August and September.

 The structures and pandals that must hold the Ganesha statue are constructed 15 to 29 days before the festival.

 - The idol and all the decorations are purchased on the first day of Ganesh Chaturthi.